IvannPascual/ZeeloApp/README.md

 For display the data in debug mode that simulate the local json info is necessary to activate the simulateGetBooksApiIsNotAvailable feature flag

+To develop this project I used Android Studio Giraffe | 2022.3.1 Patch 1